+SPEC 5000 Individualized/Independent Study

+1-0-1 to 3-0-3

-SPEC 5000 Individualized/Independent Study1-0-1 to 3-0-3Study directed by faculty designed to meet identified, individual needs of students.SPEC 5010 Student Teaching: Mild Disabilities or Mental Retardation or Early Childhood Special Education or Deaf/Hard-of-Hearing 0-20-5 Prerequisite: Consent of the departmental Student Teaching Committee.
+Study directed by faculty designed to meet identified, individual needs of students.

+SPEC 5010 Student Teaching: Mild Disabilities or Mental Retardation or Early Childhood Special Education or Deaf/Hard-of-Hearing 0-20-5 Prerequisite: Consent of the departmental Student Teaching Committee.
 Corequisite: SPEC 5020.
 University-supervised placement in public school programs for students K-12 with mild disabilities or mental retardation or in Early Childhood Special Education programs.
 The student teacher will assess students, plan and write instructional interventions, deliver instruction, monitor and document student progress, and assume all other classroom duties of the mentoring teacher(s).
 A minimum of 20 contact hours per week is required in the school for the entire semester.
 May be taken multiple times.
 Ten credit hours are required in one of the above areas for certification/licensure recommendation.
 NOTE: A student who receives a grade of Unsatisfactory (U) for student teaching may apply for student teaching only one additional time.
 The student will be required to complete a prescribed program of remediation before being permitted to student teach the second time.
-Any student who receives a second grade of "U" for student teaching will be permanently dismissed from all teacher education programs in the College of Education and will not be recommended for teacher certifications by Valdosta State University.
+Any student who receives a second grade of "U" for student teaching will be permanently recommended for teacher certifications by Valdosta State University.

-SPEC 5020 Student Teaching Seminar: Mild Disabilities or Mental Retardation or Early Childhood Special Education or Deaf/Hard-of-Hearing 1-0-1 Prerequisite: Consent of the departmental Student Teaching Committee.
+SPEC 5020 Student Teaching Seminar: Mild Disabilities or Mental Retardation or Early Childhood Special Education or Deaf/Hard-of-Hearing 1-0-1

+Prerequisite: Consent of the departmental Student Teaching Committee.
 Corequisite: SPEC 5010.
 A forum for discussion and exchange of ideas relating to the responsibilities of professional ethical practices.
 Topics include direct intervention issues, advocacy, collaboration, diversity, and any others that arise during student teaching.
 May be taken multiple times.
 Two hours are required in one of the areas for certification/licensure recommendation.